Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 1. Graphic Organizers

 Graphic organizers range from Venn diagrams to timelines and can help students make connections and remember information.
 I once asked my class to complete a rather simple writing assignment.
 A student asked, "But where is our organizer?"
-Even though I neglected to provide a writing organizer with this lesson, the students clearly knew that this tool helped them do their best work.
+Even though I didn't provide a writing organizer for this lesson, the students knew that this tool helped them do their best work.

 2. Movement

 Research shows that kinesthetic activities have many benefits to learning.
-When it comes to movement activities, we tend to think about preschool and early elementary age students.
+When it comes to movement activities, we often think about preschool and early elementary-age students.
 However, movement activities continue to benefit learners at any level.
 One way to add movement to a lesson is to incorporate an educational brain break during a lesson.
 For example, in the middle of a geometry lesson, you could play Simon Says Geometry.
 Students use their hands and arms to show right angles, acute angles, obtuse angles, parallel lines, intersecting lines, points, lines, line segments, and rays.
-If you try this game with your kiddos, remember to throw in some sillies and enjoy the laughter!
+If you try this game with your kiddos, throw in some sillies and enjoy the laughter!

 3. The Anticipatory Set